Intervene-Inc/Intervene-Inc/README.md

 # Intervene-Inc
-We build software solutions for small to medium sized enterprises in Kenya.
-We specialize in Web Development and building custom software solutions.
+We build software solutions for small to medium sized enterprises in Kenya and Africa.
+We specialize in Web development and building custom software solutions.